 Employees qualify for paid family leave after working 20 or more hours a week for 26 weeks (6 months).

 Employers cannot fire or demote employees for taking paid family leave under state law.
 Employers cannot terminate health insurance for employees who take paid family leave.
+Employers cannot take any other form of retaliation.
+New York State provides assistance to victims of these illegal practices.

 For more information, contact: